rodzanto/ml-workshop/machine-learning/sagemaker-autopilot-sdk/1-lab.md

 * When Status is Ready, the user name that you specified is enabled and chosen.
 The Add user and Delete user buttons, and the Open Studio link are also enabled.
 * Choose "Open Studio".
 The Amazon SageMaker Studio loading page displays.
 When Studio opens you can start using it (this can take a few mins the first time).

-Now that you've onboarded to Amazon SageMaker Studio, use the following steps to access Studio later.
+Now that you've onboarded to Amazon SageMaker Studio, you can simply use the following steps to access Studio the following times.
 * Open the Amazon SageMaker console.
 * Choose "Amazon SageMaker Studio" at the top left of the page.
 * On the Amazon SageMaker Studio Control Panel, choose your user name and then choose "Open Studio".

-## **Working with a notebook in Studio using Amazon SageMaker Autopilot**
+## **Working with an Amazon SageMaker Autopilot notebook in Studio**